 The analysis of other endpoints (see Section 2.1.3) will be descriptive with no formal testing.
 Summary statistics at scheduled visits based on observed value will be provided by each treatment group.
-Summary statistics of eGFR at scheduled visits will be presented for overall population and each CKD stratum.
-Graphical presentations will also be used to illustrate trends over time as appropriate.
+Graphical presentations will also be used to illustrate trends over time.

-The number (%) of patients who used rescue therapy will be provided by treatment group during the 26-week core (see Section 2.5.4) and the 52-week entire double-blind treatment periods.
-A KM curve for the time to first rescue therapy will be presented during the 26-week core treatment period and 52-week entire double-blind treatment period respectively (see Section 2.5.4).
+The number (%) of patients who used rescue therapy will be summarized by treatment group during the 26-week core (see Section 2.5.4) and the 104-week entire double-blind treatment periods.
+A KM curve for the time to first rescue therapy will be presented during the 26-week core treatment period and 104-week entire double-blind treatment period (see Section 2.5.4).
 The list of patients who used rescue therapy will also be provided.